Mary Evelyn Tucker

-Mary Evelyn Tucker is the co-founder and co-director of the Yale Forum on Religion and Ecology with her husband, John Allen Grim.
+Mary Evelyn Tucker is an American academic and author.
+She is the co-founder and co-director of the Yale Forum on Religion and Ecology with her husband, John Allen Grim.
 Tucker teaches in the joint Master's program in religion and ecology at Yale University between the School of the Environment, and the Divinity School.
 She also has an appointment at Yale's Department of Religious Studies.
 A pioneer in the field of religion and ecology, she has authored and edited around 20 volumes and has published hundreds of articles.

 She teaches a massive open online course (MOOC) specialization of three courses on "Journey of the Universe" and "The Worldview of Thomas Berry" plus a MOOC specialization of five courses on "Religions and Ecology" and a course on "Christianity and Ecology".

 Early life and education

 Mary Evelyn Tucker was born in New York City, the daughter of William D. Tucker, Jr. and Mary Elizabeth Hayes Tucker, and the granddaughter of Carlton J. H. Hayes, noted European historian at Columbia University and Ambassador to Spain in WWII under Franklin Delano Roosevelt.
 She has a B.A. in English from Trinity College (1971) (now known as Trinity Washington University) and a master's degree from State University of New York at Fredonia in English (1972).
 She also studied literature and history at Oxford University during her sophomore year.
 After teaching for two years at Notre Dame University in Japan and studying at Sophia University in Tokyo she received an M.A. from Fordham University in History of Religions (1977).
 Her Ph.D. is in Asian religions from Columbia University (1985) where she specialized in Confucianism in China and Japan.
 She has published five books on Confucianism.
 She has been an Associate in Research at the Edwin O. Reischauer Institute of Japanese Studies at Harvard University since 1997.